Scholarships

 Trainer Consultant Scholarships

 For those who have been a Diplomate with the Academy for at least five (5) years, you are now eligible for certification as a Trainer Consultant.
-The Trainer Consultant program has many benefits, including but not limited to Rating and Training on behalf of A-CBT.
-Further, the Trainer Consultant program assists in your own professional development towards advancing Cognitive and Behavioral Therapies.
+The Trainer Consultant program offers many benefits, including, but not limited to, the opportunity to provide training and conduct ratings on behalf of A-CBT.
+The program also supports continued professional development and advancement within Cognitive and Behavioral Therapies.

 A Foundation on Your Path to CBT